 Blu-ray DVD Player : Backward Compatible

 The good news is every Blu-ray player is a Blu-ray DVD player.
 Both the standard and 4K Blu-ray players are backward compatible.

 What this means is whatever a DVD player can do, a Blu-ray player can, too.

 But then if you want to use DVD-RAM or DVD+/-R/RW with your Blu-ray player, you could do well to check whether a player model can play it back.

 Better still, bring the disc(s) along to see it for yourself if they work with a particular Blu-ray player before you make a purchase decision.

 1080p Blu-ray Player

-Chances are you already have a Full HD and an 1080p Blu-ray player would be an ideal replacement for your DVD player.
+Chances are you already have a Full HD TV and a 1080p Blu-ray player would be an ideal replacement for your DVD player.

-For one, Blu-ray players upscales your DVD movies to Full HD, though not true 1080p.
-You’ll get better quality video than what you do over a DVD player.
+For one, Blu-ray players upscale your DVD movies to Full HD, though not true 1080p.
+You’ll get better quality video than what you’ll get over a DVD player.

 4K Ultra HD Blu-ray Player